efrecon/http2mqtt/README.md

 ## Routing

 Through its `-routes` command-line option, you will be able to bind procedures to a set of incoming URL paths.
-Both the posted data and the path are always passed as arguments to the procedures and these will be able to both transform data and path, for then sending to the relevant MQTT topics in their transformed form.
+The posted data, the headers and the path are always passed as arguments to the procedures and these will be able to both transform data and path, for then sending to the relevant MQTT topics in their transformed form.
 You will also be able to pass arguments to those procedures in order to refine what they should perform or which topic they should send to, for example.
 Data transformation occuring in plugins will be executed within safe